-This Shrimp Pad Thai with Peanut Sauce is the BEST healthy pad thai recipe with rice noodles, shrimp, veggies, peanuts, lime, cilantro, in just 30 minutes.
-You’ll never call for takeout again!
+This Shrimp or Chicken Pad Thai with savory Peanut Sauce is absolutely better than takeout!
+Made with rice noodles, shrimp (or chicken), veggies, peanuts, lime, cilantro, in just 30 minutes.

 My track record for ordering takeout has taken a steep plummet in recent years.
 I think once you realize how much easier and better for you it is to make your own favorite Asian dishes, you just naturally want to try them at home again and again.
 Plus you don’t have to go through all the awkwardness of requesting customizations – at home you can make it exactly the way you like it.
 A little spicier?
 No problem.
 More veggies?
 You bet.
 Extra lime wedges?
 Hey look at that, there they are on your kitchen counter practically begging for a good squeeze.